 However, it is a curable condition.
 Vets prescribe eye drops depending on the reason behind the situation.

-The reason behind the pink eye in dogs
+The Reason behind Conjunctivitis in Dogs dogs

 - Different types of bacteria